-Commercial nodes (developed or entitled) existing prior to [ENTER ADOPTION DATE] are not required to meet the individual tenant size, maximum gross floor area per quadrant, use limitations, building design and placement restrictions contained in this Objective, but are not exempt from review under all other policies of the Comprehensive Plan.
+ADOPTION DATE are not required to meet the Commercial-Locational Criteria unless the boundaries of the site are proposed to be expanded requiring a rezone of the added land to a non-residential zoning district.
+The expansion land, if determined to meet the locational criteria, will be required to meet all other requirements individual tenant size, maximum gross floor area per quadrant, use limitations, building design and placement restrictions contained in this objective.
+Objective, but are not exempt from review under all other policies of the Comprehensive Plan.
 For the purpose of this Objective, those existing nodes shall be deemed conforming uses and/or structures.
-The redevelopment and/or expansion of those nodes beyond the original approval shall be subject to this Objective and policies to the greatest extent possible given the constraints of the existing development/site.
+The redevelopment and/or expansion of existing uses are those nodes beyond the original approval shall be subject to Policy 9.3.